How to Install a Tile Backsplash

 - Place the tile across the wall and mark your starting and end points.
 Your starting point depends on the most viewable area of the wall.

 - You may need to cut tiles to properly fill your backsplash area.
-Use a tile cutter for porcelain or ceramic tile, and a tile nipper for any circular incisions.
-Use a wet saw if you are cutting natural stone to prevent chipping or breaking.
+Use a tile cutter for porcelain or ceramic tile.
+Use a tile nipper for any circular incisions.
+Use a wet tile saw if you are cutting natural stone to prevent chipping or breaking.

 - To prepare powdered thin-set mortar for natural stone and mosaic tile, fill your bucket with water in the amount listed on the package.
 Gradually add the thin-set powder, mixing it thoroughly.